pamela-project/slambench/README.md

 ```

-Then if you run the loader again, while providing a dataset file `-i dataset.slam`, you will see new parameters dedicated to the dataset :
+Then if you run the loader again, while providing a dataset file `-i dataset.slam`, you will see new parameters dedicated to the dataset:

 ```bash